French court rejects constitutional challenge by UBS in tax case

-PARIS, June 28 (Reuters) - A French court on Monday rejected a challenge filed by Swiss bank UBS (UBSG.S) linked to constitutional aspects of its French tax case, confirming that judges would rule on the lender's appeal against a 4.5 billion euro ($5.36 billion) fine on Sept.
+PARIS (Reuters) - A French court on Monday rejected a challenge filed by Swiss bank UBS linked to constitutional aspects of its French tax case, confirming that judges would rule on the lender’s appeal against a 4.5 billion euro ($5.36 billion) fine on Sept.
 27.

 “We acknowledge this decision.
 We are awaiting the Sept.
 27 ruling with a serene mind,” UBS lawyer Herve Temime told journalists.